Tove Jansson

 Tove Marika Jansson (Fenno-[ˈtuːve ˈjɑːnsːon]; 9 August 1914 – 27 June 2001) was a Swedish-speaking Finnish author, novelist, painter, illustrator and comic strip author.
-Brought up by artistic parents, Jansson studied art from 1930 to 1938 in Stockholm, Helsinki and Paris.
-Her first solo art exhibition was in 1943.
-At the same time, she was writing short stories and articles for publication, as well as creating the graphics for book covers and other purposes.
-She continued to work as an artist and a writer for the rest of her life.
+Brought up by artistic parents, Jansson studied art from 1930 to 1938 in Helsinki, Stockholm, and Paris.
+She held her first solo art exhibition in 1943.
+Over the same period, she penned short stories and articles for publication, and subsequently drew illustrations for book covers, advertisements, and postcards.
+She continued her work as an artist and writer for the rest of her life.

-Jansson wrote the Moomin books for children, starting in 1945 with The Moomins and the Great Flood.
-The next two books, Comet in Moominland and Finn Family Moomintroll, published in 1946 and 1948 respectively, were highly successful in sales, adding to sales of the first book.
-For her work as a children's writer she received the Hans Christian Andersen Medal in 1966.
-The Moomins also spun off to a comic strip, initially created by Jansson herself, and in 2016 Jansson was included in The Will Eisner Award Hall of Fame.
+Jansson wrote the Moomin novel series for children, starting with the 1945 The Moomins and the Great Flood.
+The following two books, Comet in Moominland and Finn Family Moomintroll, published in 1946 and 1948 respectively, were highly successful, and sales of the first book increased correspondingly.
+For her work as a children's author she received the Hans Christian Andersen Medal in 1966; among her many later awards was the Selma Lagerlöf Prize in 1992.
+Her Moomin stories have been adapted for the theatre, the cinema, and as an opera.

+She held a solo exhibition of paintings in 1955, and five more between 1960 and 1970.
+She carried out several commissions for murals in public buildings around Finland between 1945 and 1984.
+She created the illustrations both for her own books and for classics including Alice's Adventures in Wonderland and The Hobbit.

-Starting with the semi-autobiographical Bildhuggarens dotter (Sculptor's Daughter) in 1968, Jansson wrote six novels, including the admired Sommarboken (The Summer Book), and five books of short stories for adults.
+Starting with the semi-autobiographical Bildhuggarens dotter (Sculptor's Daughter) in 1968, Jansson wrote six novels, including the admired Sommarboken (The Summer Book), and five short story collections for adults.

 Early life

-Tove Jansson was born in Helsinki, in the Grand Duchy of Finland, a part of the Russian Empire at the time.
+Tove Jansson was born in Helsinki, in the Grand Duchy of Finland, an autonomous state within Russian Empire at the time.
 Her family, part of the Swedish-speaking minority of Finland, was an artistic one: her father, Viktor Jansson, was a sculptor, and her mother, Signe Hammarsten-Jansson, was a Swedish-born graphic designer and illustrator.
 Tove's siblings also became artists: Per Olov Jansson became a photographer and Lars Jansson an author and cartoonist.
-Whilst their home was in Helsinki, the family spent many of their summers in a rented cottage on an island near Porvoo, 50 km east of Helsinki; among other things, the Söderskär Lighthouse island off Porvoo in the Gulf of Finland served as an important source of inspiration for her later literature (see Moominpappa at Sea).
+Whilst their home was in Helsinki, the family spent many of their summers in a rented cottage on one of the islands of Pellinki near Porvoo, 50 km east of Helsinki; The Söderskär Lighthouse island off Porvoo in the Gulf of Finland may have helped to inspire her later books, such as Moominpappa at Sea.